+During these years, private companies from different countries decided to invest and seize the opportunity to establish shared service center operations, services in the software industry, agribusiness and other.
 The government, fully aware of the fundamental role of investment in the economy to support the continued growth that can nourish a still unsatisfied breadth of social needs, is permanently seeking to improve conditions for investors and willing to support projects which boost employment, R&D and innovation, and specially reinvigorates infrastructure for the medium and long term.

-In this publication we address the factors that make Uruguay a preferable location for those looking for opportunities to invest in Uruguay to take advantage of a growing consumer population and to establish themselves in the country to seize regional opportunities.
+In this publication we address the factors that make our country a preferable location for those looking for opportunities to take advantage of a growing consumer population, and to establish in Uruguay for seizing regional opportunities.

-In 2020 PwC Uruguay is celebrating 100 years of continued provision of services.
-Throughout these years we have earned a solid reputation for excellence and distinctive services, positioning as one of the leading firms in audit, tax and business advisory services in Uruguay, providing services to local and foreign companies and individuals established and doing business in the country.
+In 2020 PwC Uruguay celebrated 100 years of continued provision of services in the country.
+Throughout these years we have earned a solid reputation for excellence and distinctive services, positioning as one of the leading firms in audit, tax and business advisory services, providing services to local and foreign companies as well as individuals established and doing business in the country.

-We are confident that this edition of Doing Business in Uruguay will be of assistance for executives considering to invest in our country.
-The content of this material is also available at www.pwc.com.uy.

-We welcome the opportunity to assist you with any questions or queries regarding doing business in Uruguay.
+We are confident that this edition of Doing Business in Uruguay will be of assistance for those considering investing in our country.
+We welcome the opportunity to assist you with any questions regarding doing business in Uruguay.